© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Wat's Dyke: Section N of the Rectory, Hope is a scheduled monument protected by Cadw under reference FL171.
 View the official record →

-Wat's Dyke is a linear earthwork of Early Medieval date, probably constructed during the seventh or eighth century, forming part of a substantial defensive frontier that extended across the borderlands between what is now Wales and England.
+Wat's Dyke is a linear earthwork that forms part of a substantial defensive boundary constructed in the Early Medieval period, likely dating to the seventh or eighth century.
 It is designated a Scheduled Ancient Monument by Cadw under reference FL171.

 Wat's Dyke: Section N of the Rectory, Hope dates from the early medieval period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Wat's Dyke: Section N of the Rectory, Hope is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is FL171.